 FSRA has identified the following principles for effective recovery planning as a function of its Interpretation in the above noted requirements of By-Law No. 5 and under the Act.
-FSRA will apply these principles to assess the CU's recovery planning in order to determine whether the requirements of By-Law No. 5 and under the Act are satisfied as they relate to recovery planning by a CU.
+FSRA will apply these principles to assess a CU's recovery planning in order to determine whether the requirements of By-Law No. 5 and under the Act are satisfied as they relate to recovery planning by a CU.

-Principles of Recovery Planning
+Principles of recovery planning

-1. Effective Recovery Plan Development and Implementation: The CU, through its Board and senior management, has an obligation to create a recovery plan to prepare the CU to manage adversity.
+1. Effective recovery plan development and implementation: The CU, through its Board and Senior Management, should create a recovery plan to prepare the CU to manage adversity.

 Each officer and director of a CU has an obligation to ensure that the CU is in a constant state of readiness to manage adversity.
-The development of viable recovery plans that identify credible options to survive a range of severe but plausible stress scenarios help to ensure this state of readiness.
-The CU's recovery plan should include recovery policies and practices and set out a course of action for senior management to follow.
+The development of a credible recovery plan that identify feasible options to survive a range of severe but plausible stress scenarios help to ensure this state of readiness.
+The CU's recovery plan should include recovery policies and practices and set out a clear course of action for Senior Management to follow in the face of an adverse situation.
 This will include early warning indicators and triggers in place to identify the emergence of stress scenarios.
-The recovery plan should be based on best available information (which should be regularly updated), address potential uncertainty, and be able to be enacted in a timely manner.
+The recovery plan should be based on best available information, should be regularly updated, address potential uncertainty, and be capable of implementation in a timely manner.

-2. Transparent Governance: The CU, through its Board and senior management, should evaluate risks in adverse scenarios and prepare to implement identified actions, if necessary.
+2. Transparent governance: The CU, through its Board and Senior Management, should evaluate risks in adverse scenarios and prepare to implement identified actions, if necessary.

-Senior management should periodically evaluate risks in adverse scenarios and develop and prepare to implement identified actions through appropriate documentation in response to such risks/scenarios.
+Senior Management should periodically evaluate risks in adverse scenarios and develop and prepare to implement identified actions through appropriate documentation in response to such risks/scenarios.
 A CU should be able to identify and act on risks as they develop.
 A robust recovery plan process (with effective challenge, documentation, practising and preplanning) will allow for ease of implementation when those circumstances develop.
-These activities should be undertaken by different levels of the CU, including the Board and senior management and the CU's records, including the Board minutes, should effectively evidence this process.
+These activities should be undertaken by different levels of the CU, including the Board and Senior Management and the CU's records, including the Board meeting minutes, should properly evidence this process.

-3. Periodic Reassessment: The recovery plan should be periodically reassessed to ensure it is up to date with current information.
+3. Periodic reassessment: The recovery plan should be periodically reassessed to ensure it is up to date with current information.

-A regular cadence should be established for re-assessing recovery planning and identifying clear triggers that require an immediate refreshing of the recovery plan.
-For example, when adding or exiting a business or geography, or responding to an external development.
+A regular cadence should be established for re-assessing recovery planning and identifying clear triggers that require an immediate refreshing with current information.
+For example, when adding or exiting a business, or responding to an external development.

-4. Proportionality: Recovery Plans should be developed based on the structure, size, complexity, and risk profile of a CU.
+4. Proportionality: Recovery plans should be developed based on the structure, size, complexity, and risk profile of a CU.

-A credit union recovery plan should be tailored to the structure, size, complexity, and risk profile of the institution.
+A CU recovery plan should be tailored to the structure, size, complexity, and risk profile of the institution.

-Approach - Processes and Practices
+Processes and Practices

-FSRA has developed this Approach to define the practices and procedures that it will employ when assessing the CU's adherence with the requirements.
-These requirements are identified in the Interpretation section of this guidance.
+FSRA has developed this Approach to define the practices and procedures that it will employ when assessing the CU's adherence with the Interpretation of By-Law No. 5 and the Act identified in the Interpretation section of this guidance.

-The purpose of the recovery plan is ultimately to serve as a 'playbook' for both the CU (senior management and the Board), and FSRA in times of financial stress.
+The purpose of the recovery plan is ultimately to serve as a 'playbook' for both the CU (Senior Management and the Board) and FSRA in times of financial stress.
 A recovery plan should be tailored to the structure, size, complexity, and risk profile of the CU.
-FSRA has articulated the following essential elements to outline how FSRA will approach the assessment of a CU's recovery plan processes (e.g. development, challenge, implementation, and monitoring) and outputs (e.g. recovery plan documentation).
+FSRA has identified articulated the following essential elements to outline how FSRA will approach the assessment of a CU's recovery plan processes (e.g. development, challenge, implementation, and monitoring) and outputs (e.g. recovery plan documentation).

-A. Institutional Analysis
+A. Institutional analysis